KungPhoo/ba67-basic/readme.md

 programming.

-It aims to provide a BASIC language, that sticks to a very widespread standard, keep backwards compatiblity and focus on an easy to learn language with easy to understand syntax and few keywords.
+It aims to provide a BASIC language, that sticks to a very widespread standard, keep backwards compatibility and focus on an easy to learn language with easy to understand syntax and few keywords.

-Keeping the backwards compatiblity also enables you to have AI generators answer your questions.
+Keeping the backwards compatibility also enables you to have AI generators answer your questions.

 Complex operators, module definitions, structures and